 APM uses standard encryption practices to ensure that the information in your packet captures is securely transmitted and stored.

 Captures are uploaded to the Capture Server via SSL where they are encrypted using an AES 256-bit key prior to their transfer to Amazon S3.
 The symmetric key used for encryption is based on a per-monitoring point, user-defined passphrase.
-A one-way SHA-1 hash of the passphrase is stored on the monitoring point in a hashed form (SHA-1).
+A one-way SHA-1 hash of the passphrase is stored only on the monitoring point.

 Captures must be decrypted using the symmetric key created from the passphrase.
 You are prompted for a passphrase once per monitoring point per login session; the passphrase is cached only for the duration of the login session.
 The actual download is via SSL.

-As part of monitoring point decommissioning (typically occurring when a monitoring point is deleted), the passphrase and packet captures that have not yet been uploaded.
+As part of monitoring point decommissioning (typically occurring when a monitoring point is deleted), the passphrase and packet captures that have not yet been uploaded are cleared.
 If the monitoring point is no longer being used for packet captures, but you aren’t decommissioning it, a separate clear passphrase function is available.

 Software monitoring points

-Linux-based software monitoring points runs as root and require outbound connections to APM servers to report the timing data and download software updates.
-Timing data is sent back to APM via https.
+Linux-based software monitoring points run as root and require outbound connections to APM servers to report the timing data and download software updates.
+Timing data is sent back to APM via HTTPS.
 Software packages are downloaded from the upgrade repository via SSL.
-For the specific ports and protocols that are required by software monitoring points, see this article.
+For the specific ports and protocols that are required by software monitoring points, see the firewall ports page.